 One facial product that has always been a staple in my skin care regimen is toner.
 Toner is a liquid product that is applied to the face after cleansing to help remove the last bit of makeup.
 Toner also helps soothe the skin and tighten pores.
-It’s really refreshing on the face.
+It's really refreshing on the face.
+It also helps to balance the pH after washing your face.
 Also, toners should not sting!
-I’m wincing recalling the Stridex/Noxzema type toner pads that I’d rub on my acne prone teen face.
+I'm wincing recalling the Stridex/Noxzema type toner pads that I'd rub on my acne prone teen face.
 Ouch.
 Be nice to your skin and it will repay you tenfold.

 - About 1 ounce of Apple Cider Vinegar (helps balance your skin's pH level)

 - About 1 ounce of filtered water

 - 6 drops of essential oils that are good for the skin – see list below